Editorial Guidelines

 • The message was clear: You can’t go home again.

 Use capitals for a title preceding a name but not for one following a name.
 In general, use the person’s name first, and follow with the title.
+Capitalize formal/honorific titles preceding a name, lowercase job descriptions preceding a name, and lowercase titles following name.
+When in doubt, rewrite the sentence to place title following name.

 • Julio Vargas, professor of internal medicine